geops/trafimage-maps/src/apps/Casa/README.md

 import ZoneLayer from '../../layers/ZoneLayer';

 const CasaExample = () => {
-  // Intialization of fare network layer. const zoneLayer = new ZoneLayer({
+  // Intialization of zone layer. const zoneLayer = new ZoneLayer({
     // This is a demo token.
 Please use your own token.
     token: '5cc87b12d7c5370001c1d6551c1d597442444f8f8adc27fefe2f6b93',